-These need to be defined and agreed on day 1 as we need: To organise the dates and resources needed to make this all happen.
+These need to be defined and agreed on day 1 as needed: To organise the dates and resources needed to make this all happen.
 To ensure that all the elements needed for the video as such as products, hardware, tools, software, people, lighting, sound, technical props, and other technical items are fully prepared for filming.

 We would need to decide on what is the best target date to book all the necessary needs.
 These include the availability of staff, use of premises.
 From this we can create a timing plan for the project.
 It maybe be better to film on the weekend or in the evening.
 A video project kick-off meeting to discuss this is crucial.